abdullahjafoffici17-lab/python-basics-/README.md

 **Day 9:** Learned Tuples (immutable) and Sets (unique items, no duplicates).
 Built a Unique Word Finder using set() to remove duplicates from a tuple.
 Practiced set operations (union, intersection) by finding common hobbies between two friends.
 Discovered that tuples don't have set methods like .union().

+**Day 10:** Learned Dictionaries - key-value pairs, updating values, adding new keys, and looping through dictionaries.
+Built a Contact Book and upgraded it to a Multi-Contact Book using nested dictionaries.
+Debugged multiple NameErrors while learning the correct syntax for accessing nested dictionary values (dict[key][inner_key]).

 ## 📊 Progress

 - [x] Day 1: Variables, print(), comments